A look at measures passed by the Maryland General Assembly

 HEALTH INSURANCE

-Residents who don’t have health insurance will be able to check a box on their income tax returns that will enable the state’s health exchange to determine an uninsured person’s eligibility for free or low-cost health insurance.
+Residents who lack health insurance will be able to check a box on their income tax returns enabling the state’s health exchange to determine an uninsured person’s eligibility for free or low-cost health insurance.

 HEALTH REINSURANCE